 Now river you can ramble where the sun sets in the sea, But while you're rambling river you can do some work for me-Roll On Columbia, Woody Guthrie

-The ability the industrial revolution is fundamentally the ability to access work over one dimension of freedom the railway, two dimensions of freedom the steamboat AUTOMOBIL three dimensions of freedom aeroplane helicopter
+The industrial revolution is fundamentally the ability to access work over no dimension of freedom (the waterwheel).
+The railway, one dimension of freedom.
+The automobile/steamboat, two dimensions.
+Aeroplane three dimensions of freedom.

 The Lindy Effect

 What was the Fountainhead?
-A renormilization of the topography of the information landscape
+A renormalization of the topography of the information landscape

-The Fountainhead, as in the fountainhead of a pen. is an exploration of the archetypes of the media industry.
-In addition to, an exploration the fundamental renormalization from local to national media.
-As a function of a proliferation in information technologies.
-Told through the lens of architecture.
-Specifically the media coverage of, erudite Howard Roark.
+The Fountainhead, as in the fountainhead of a pen, is an exploration of the archetypes of the Media Industry.
+In addition to an exploration of the fundamental renormalization from local to national media.
+It is a function of a proliferation in information technologies, told through the lens of architecture.
+It is specifically the media coverage of Erudite Howard Roark.

 Ayn Rand-Student of Mises